 “When it comes to weapons, Kim will do it.
-For one, he eventually test-fired the Hwasong-15, the regime’s first intercontinental ballistic missile in 2017.
-The regime lives on his ambitions,” said Choi Kang, vice president of the Asan Institute for Policy Studies in Seoul.
+For one, he eventually test-fired the Hwasong-15 in 2017, the regime’s first intercontinental ballistic missile.
+North Korea lives on his ambitions,” said Choi Kang, vice president of the Asan Institute for Policy Studies in Seoul.

 By Choi Si-young (email@example.com)

 Yoon replaces 6 ministers ahead of his 3rd year, general election